timacdonald/json-api/README.md

 # Getting started

 The `JsonApiResource` class provided by this package is a specialisation of Laravel's `JsonResource` class.
-All the underlying API's are still there and from an outside perspective, such as in your controller, you can still interact with `JsonApiResource` classes as you would with the base `JsonResource` class.
+All the underlying API's are still there and from an outside perspective, such as in your controller, you interact with `JsonApiResource` classes as you would with the base `JsonResource` class.
 However, you will notice that we introduce new APIs for interacting with the class internally, e.g. you no longer implement the `toArray` method.

 ## Creating your first JSON:API resource